 - Views of horse paddocks (including horses), barns and riding ring;

-- New, hilltop ceremony site behind Pavilion featuring mountain backdrop, with doorway directly from ladies dressing room to edge of Ceremony site;
+- Manor House Lawn ceremony site for Black Meadow Pavilion; Hilltop ceremony site behind Cox Mill Pavilion featuring mountain backdrop, with doorway directly from ladies dressing room to edge of Ceremony site;

-We also offer additional activities connected with the Pavilion, including fishing, corn hole and other lawn games.
-Feeding carrots and apples to the horses across from the Pavilion has become a popular cocktail hour activity.
+We also offer additional activities for your big day, including fishing, corn hole and other lawn games.
+Feeding carrots and apples to the horses near the Pavilions has become a popular cocktail hour activity.

-When you book a Saturday wedding at the farm, you get the Pavilion from your time of arrival through midnight Saturday, along with lodging in the houses on the farm.
-It is also available at reduced rates for Sunday weddings.
-The Pavilion can also be rented on week-days (other than Fridays when there is a Saturday wedding booking).
+When you book a Saturday wedding at the farm, you get the use of your Pavilion from your time of arrival through midnight Saturday, along with lodging in the houses on the farm.
+The Pavilions are also available at reduced rates for Sunday weddings.
+They can also be rented on week-days (other than Fridays when there is a Saturday wedding booking).